 I recently heard a rash of news stories about six months ago about the Dow returning to its pre-market meltdown highs and couldn’t help but wonder.
 We’ve heard tons of firsthand stories of people losing half their retirement accounts, having to postpone their retirement, and staving off stocks altogether because of what happened to their portfolio in the mid 2000s.

 This is a big “what if,” but what if they would have ignored everything that happened and left their portfolio untouched?
 They probably would have come out way ahead of where they are now.
 And those that had the patience to wait it out and even rebalance by buying more stocks as stocks were falling came out even further ahead.

 For me, ignoring the markets is easier than you might think.
 I’m young, so a lot of my friends don’t even contribute a significant amount to a 401(k) yet and therefore, most of our conversations tend not to broach the subject of the Dow Jones or the S&P 500.
 I also try to stay away from the major news sources like CNN and Fox News; it’s their job to over-blow what’s going on in the market and get you worried.
 No one would watch the news if everything that happened was good.

 Readers, do you find yourself constantly checking how the market is doing?
 If so, why?
-Most people only need to re-balance 1 or 2 times a year if ever.
+Most people only need to rebalance one or two times per year if ever.